-Trivia: When Donnie is about to enter the car with Gretchen near the end of the film, he clutches at his stomach as if in pain.
-Near the end of the film, we see Frank touch his eye after Donnie dies.
-Both of these are forward memories of pain: one of the deleted scenes features how Donnie dies - a pole goes through his stomach right where he clutches it.
-And where does Donnie shoot Frank?
-All together now - the eye.
+Trivia: When Donnie is about to enter the car with Gretchen near the end of the film, he clutches at his stomach as if in pain, and we see Frank touch his eye after Donnie dies.
+Both these moments foreshadow pain: a deleted scene of Donnie's death shows a pole impaling his stomach right where he clutched it.
+And Donnie shoots Frank in the eye.

 Donnie: Life isn't that simple.
 I mean who cares if Ling Ling returns the wallet and keeps the money?
 It has nothing to do with either fear or love.

 Kitty Farmer: Fear and love are the deepest of human emotions.